 There’s never a competition between kids to see who can gather the most fruit, but instead it’s a cooperative effort to see the good in one another, be good to one another and watch our family tree hang heavy with fruits as a result.

 When one child needs a little more encouragement (like the four year old recently), the tree will be all about him.
-In this instance, as often as we were able, we made a big deal about the values he was displaying and let him put his fruits on the tree.
+In this instance, as often as we were able, we made a big deal about the character traits he was displaying and let him put his fruits on the tree.

 At the end of the day, we counted the fruits together.
 His goal the next day was to see if he could gather even more fruits than the day before.